GerryDazoo/Slinger/README.txt

 The web-based remote control is yet another huge hack to get something working quickly.
 Uses "Flask", definately can be made prettier.
 You can tweek the look in the [REMOTE] section of the config.ini file.
 You can insert any valid HTML between the buttons and change the button and text style.

 Linux/RaspberryPi Notes
+You'll need a working Python3 interpreter to get going.
+Comes pre-installed on the Raspberry Pi distribution

 #    A minimum system is just less that 2G.
 So for safety sake use at least a 4G micro sd card
 #    Make a user "slingbox" with whatever password you'd like
     sudo apt-get update